Ekkattuthangal metro station

-Ekkattuthangal Metro station is a Metro railway station on the Line 2 of the Chennai Metro, which is operational.
-The station is among the elevated stations coming up along corridor II of the Chennai Metro, Chennai Central–St. Thomas Mount stretch.
-The station will serve the neighbourhoods of Ekkattuthangal, West Mambalam, Guindy Industrial Estate and West Saidapet.
+Ekkattuthangal is an elevated metro station on the South-East Corridor of the Green Line of Chennai Metro in Chennai, India.
+This station will serve the neighbourhoods of Ekkattuthangal, West Mambalam, Guindy Industrial Estate and West Saidapet.

 History

 The station

 The station is being constructed as an elevated station on the arterial Inner Ring Road.
 The station will have ground, concourse and platform levels.